desiby/stelligent-u/03-iam/README.md

 *Were there any errors?
 If so, take note of them.*

+>*An error occurred (AccessDenied) when calling the PutObject operation: Access Denied*
+>this error shows up on both buckets

 *What were the results you expected, based on the role's policy?*
+>*we should successfuly upload an object on the bucket with the s3: full access policy*

 #### Lab 3.3.3: Conditional restrictions